-Data showed on Thursday that new U.S. jobless claims marked a nine-month high last week, clinic and Mid-Atlantic manufacturing shrank in August for the first time in more than a year, help deepening worries about the fragile U.S. economic recovery.
+Data showed on Thursday that new U.S. jobless claims marked a nine-month high last week, and Mid-Atlantic manufacturing shrank in August for the first time in more than a year, deepening worries about the fragile U.S. economic recovery.

 Meanwhile, safe-haven assets, such as government bonds, the yen and the Swiss francs benefited.